Ar3sgice/scmaps/README.md

 I recommend Atelier series and Idea Factory games for people who wants to play RPG.
 At least warcraft or RPGmaker, because starcraft isn't a good engine for it

 ### arena
 PvP/competitive maps.
-I have no idea how to play Desert Strike correctly
+Including Blood/Madness type maps

 ### troll
 Maps that seem normal but goes wrong after a certain point in the game

 ### eud_remaster
 EUD maps suitable for Starcraft Remastered.
-Kind of a pity the game doesn't support iscript editing otherwise I can convert things like ASD3 or 7vs1probe to the new version
+Kind of a pity it doesn't support iscript editing, it would be pretty fun